Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 They saw a sign.

-And it opened up my eyes.
+And it opened up your mind.

 I saw the sign.